k3losenpai/k3losenpai/README.md

 18 years old and currently a full-time student.
-I have just started learning programming with Python on my free time not so long ago and since I enjoy it so much I've decided to stick with it so in this repository I will be uploading my little projects and they will be open for modification and anyone can correct me wherever I go wrong.😁
+I have just started learning programming with Python on my free time not so long ago and since I enjoy it so much I've decided to stick with it so in this repository I will be uploading my little projects, anyone is free to help and correct me!😁

 How to contact k3lo?